Episcopal Church of the Resurrection

 We also helped with the First United Methodist Church’s Trunk or Treat, dressing in full Harry Potter costume and handed out lots of goodies to the children.
 Harry Potter was our theme:

-During October, we also supported the Atreyu Howard, our AV whiz, by going to Decatur High School and watching him play Prince Charming in “Into the Woods, Jr.” It was held on two nights and several of us were able to go.
+During October, we also supported Atreyu Howard, our AV whiz, by going to Decatur High School and watching him play Prince Charming in “Into the Woods, Jr.” It was held on two nights and several of us were able to go.
 It was such a good musical and we are proud of Atreyu.

 November – We focused on CASA, which stands for Court Appointed Special Advocates for children.
 These advocates are paired with children, and they assure that the child’s best interests are being represented at every stage of the court case.
 CASA had a toy drive for their children on December 3, and Santa handed out all the gifts.
 For our small congregation we gathered many gifts.
 Below are a few pictures.